 - Aspiring to harness a deep passion for protecting others and a recent diploma in Security and Protection Management, this fervent individual aims to cultivate practical skills within a professional security setting.
 They are committed to integrating their theoretical knowledge and unwavering attention to detail to become an invaluable asset in maintaining safety and order.

-Average salary info by state in the US for Security Officer professionals
+Average salary info by state in the US for security officer professionals

 Local salary info for Security Officer.”
 Source: My Next Move, National Center for O*NET Development.
 Accessed 10/15/2024